 They use their knowledge and skills to make recommendations to clients on investments, tax laws, and insurance based on their current financial health and desired financial objectives.

-Financial Advisors are qualified to guide individuals and organizations on how to set realistic long-term or short-term financial goals and implement plans to reach them.
+Financial Advisors are qualified to guide individuals and organisations on how to set realistic long-term or short-term financial goals and implement plans to reach them.

 2. Financial Advisor's Duties